Senipah/VBA-Better-Array/docs/api/methods/Includes.md

 : Optional

 Description
-: The position in this array at which to begin searching for `searchElement`; the first character to be searched is found at `fromIndex` for positive values of `fromIndex`, or at the array's `Length` property + `fromIndex` for negative values of `fromIndex` (using the absolute value of `fromIndex` as the number of characters from the end of the array at which to start the search).
+: The position in this array at which to begin searching for `SearchElement`; the first character to be searched is found at `FromIndex` for positive values of `FromIndex`, or at the array's `Length` property + `FromIndex` for negative values of `FromIndex` (using the absolute value of `FromIndex` as the number of characters from the end of the array at which to start the search).
 Defaults to the array's `LowerBound` property.

 ---

 Name
 : `recurse`

 Type